Questions about Studying Abroad?

 You're covered by insurance for emergency medical or dental expenses, but not for routine expenses or check-ups.
 It is also advisable to have your GHIC/EHIC.

 Yes.
-While the University Travel Insurance may satisfy the J1 visa requirement, it doesn't always satisfy the US college requirements for Affordable Care Act compliant benefits, and you may not be able to waive the US college or university offering with the RSA travel insurance.
+While the University Travel Insurance may satisfy the J1 visa requirement, it doesn't always satisfy the US college requirements for Affordable Care Act compliant benefits, and you may not be able to waive the US college or university offering with the university travel insurance.
 Your host institution will be able to offer a suitable product.

 Some European destinations insist that students purchase specific civil liability cover.
 This is to cover your legal liability for any damage to your accommodation.
 You'll need to pay for this yourself.